JJNod88/pp3_quiz_game/README.md

 # Introduction
 * Using Python I will create a web-based Quiz that users can run
-* The idea of the game will be for educational purposes, whilst providing some enjoyment
+* The idea of the game will be for educational purposes, whilst providing some enjoyment for users to test their world knowledge
 * I will provide a set of questions with some possible answers.
-The users will choose which option they believe is the correct answer.
+The users will choose which option they believe is the correct answer
+* The user will receive a score at the end of the quiz, and have opportunity to provide feedback or new questions
+* The quiz is linked to a google sheets so that the information from the quiz is stored and can be used in the future

 ![Image-of-design](/assets/images/responsive.png)